abhijitkhatri/my-java-practice/README.md

 # my-java-practice
-Here, I will put the code of the program which I have practiced
+Here, I will put the source code of the program which I have practiced